qknight/qt-QNetworkAccessManager-issues/README.md

 when i unplug the network cable (host::eth0), the virtualbox guest can't detect it. this behaviour is not specific to virtualization and affects all similar setups. for example if you unplug the network cable between your router to the switch you have your test machine connected to.

+NOTE: beware of dhcp issues, check that your network adapter still has a valid lease or use
+      statically configured addresses instead.

 in this example it took me about 70ms to press q + RETURN, see: